Toddlers are mesmerizing and entranced by sounds of a pounding

 Scribbling

-urge to scribble have probably been chastised rather than praised for
+urge to scribble may have been chastised or ridiculed rather than praised for

-their efforts.
+their experimental efforts.
 Unfortunately, these children are being retarded

 in their natural development to be expressive.
 The brain's ability

-to develop processing of visual materials may be impaired.
+to develop processing of visual materials may suffer.
 The

 child's eye-hand coordination skills may be slowed.
-Crawling obviously
+Just as crawling obviously

 to develop, there needs to be opportunities to explore, be curious, and be